ByteAurora/ByteAurora/README.md

 <br>

 ## 👨‍💻 About Me
-- Majoring in Computer Engineering
+- Majoring in Computer Science
 - Experienced with various languages, currently working on a project in Kotlin
 - Driven by the process of development, aspiring to create diverse services and systems across multiple fields